RUSSIA: Rosfinmonitoring List violates presumption of innocence

 As of the beginning of September, more than 400 Jehovah's Witnesses appeared on the List, according to Jehovah's Witness lawyers.
 They included people who had already been convicted, people who were on trial, those who had been charged with "extremism"-related offences, and those who had as yet only been named as suspects in criminal cases.

-Yevgeny Lvovich Kim (released from immigration detention on 31 May 2021) – added on or shortly before 6 April 2016
+- Yevgeny Lvovich Kim – added on or shortly before 6 April 2016.
+He was released from immigration detention on 31 May 2021.

 Forum 18 wrote on 21 September to the General Prosecutor's Office, the federal Investigative Committee, and the Office of the Human Rights Ombudsperson to ask why people who have not committed or called for any violence or violation of human rights, including those who have not been convicted of any crime, should be punished with the additional restriction of being included on the Rosfinmonitoring List.
 Forum 18 received no reply by the end of the working day in Moscow of 29 September.

-Consequences of being on the ListInclusion in the Rosfinmonitoring List may affect people in different ways according to their individual employment circumstances and banking habits, at what point in the case investigators sent their names to Rosfinmonitoring, and what punishments they receive if convicted (as this governs the length of an individual's active criminal record).
+Consequences of being on the ListInclusion in the Rosfinmonitoring List may affect people in different ways according to their individual employment circumstances and banking habits, at what point in the case investigators sent their names to Rosfinmonitoring, and what punishments they receive if convicted.
+The punishments they receive if convicted governs the length of an individual's sudimost (active criminal record, state of being a convicted person).

 Another Jehovah's Witness, from Siberia, was on the List for almost two years before conviction and will likely remain on it for nine years after his prison term ends.
 Because he was in any case in detention or under house arrest for the entire period of the criminal investigation, "the serious difficulties will begin after [he] is released", his wife commented to Forum 18 on 24 August, "with finding work, with employers, with getting paid and receiving some services".

-As a rule, those who are convicted remain on the Rosfinmonitoring List until their sudimost (active criminal record, state of being a convicted person) is over.
-The length of this period depends on the type of penalty received and the category of offence.
+As a rule, those who are convicted remain on the Rosfinmonitoring List until their sudimost (active criminal record) is over.
+The length of this period depends on the type of penalty received and the category of crime.

 For people who receive fines and other non-custodial punishments, sudimost lasts for one year.
 For suspended sentences, it is usually the length of the probation period.
-For those who are imprisoned, it lasts for three years (minor and medium-severity crimes), eight years (serious crimes), or ten years (especially serious crimes) after their sentences (including any periods of post-release restrictions) come to an end.
+For those who are imprisoned, it lasts after their sentences (including any periods of post-release restrictions) for:

 Blocking of accountsThe primary consequence of being added to the Rosfinmonitoring List is the blocking of bank accounts.
 This means that individuals cannot use their bank cards for purchases or ATM withdrawals, cannot make online payments or bank transfers, and cannot set up contracts or direct debit arrangements.
 They are also barred from opening new accounts with any bank, receiving loans, or obtaining credit.